Table of Contents

 Read more: Transport for NSW Department (NSW Government)

-Electric bike laws Vic
+Electric bike laws in Victoria

-From my information reviewed, Vic Road established basically the same rules that are governed in NSW; however, the difference relates to the electrically powered-assisted bicycle, or EPAC, where the max power output of the motor is 250w.
+VicRoads established the same rules as those governing in NSW; however, the difference relates to the electrically powered-assisted bicycle, or EPAC, where the motor’s maximum power output is 250W.

-Read more: Powered Assisted Bicycles Victoria, Australia
+Read more: Powered Assisted Bicycles Victoria

-Read more: electric bicycle rules QLD
+Read more: Electric Bicycle Rules QLD

-E-Bike Rules WA
+E-Bike Rules Western Australia (WA)

 Read More: Western Australia Department of Transport

-Electric bike laws California (U.S.)
+Electric bike laws: California (U.S.)

 The U.S. Consumer Product Safety Act has defined electric bikes as:

-- Should not exceed 15 mph, and
+- It should not exceed 15 mph, and

-- the motor should not produce more than 750 watts of power.
+- The motor should not produce more than 750 watts of power.

 Depending on where you live, you might have fewer or more requirements to ride these around.